-During April 2014, the Company granted 264,359 RSUs to employees with an aggregate grant date fair value of \$12,663.
-These RSUs vest in equal annual installments, generally over 4 years from the grant date.
-The fair value of the stock subject to the RSUs at the time of grant is amortized based on a straight-line basis over the period of vesting.
-Income tax benefits resulting from vesting of RSUs are recognized in the period the units are vested and exchanged for common stock to the extent the compensation expense has been recognized.
+During January 2016, the Company granted 31,233 restricted stock units to employees with an aggregate grant date fair value of \$1,091.
+These restricted stock units vest in equal annual installments generally over 4 years from the grant date.
+The Company amortizes the fair value of the stock subject to the restricted stock units at the time of grant on a straight-line basis over the period of vesting.
+The Company recognizes the income tax benefits resulting from vesting of restricted stock units in the period they vest, to the extent the compensation expense has been recognized.